dart-lang/site-www/src/null-safety/index.md

 ## Migrating existing code {#migrate}

+{{site.alert.warning}}
+  Dart 3 removes the `dart migrate` tool.
+  If you need help migrating your code, run the tool with the 2.19 SDK, then upgrade to Dart 3.

+  You can migrate without the tool, but it involves hand editing code.
+{{site.alert.end}}

 Dart code written without null safety support can be migrated to use null safety.
 We recommend using the `dart migrate` tool, included in the Dart SDK versions 2.12 to 2.19.